 “A” rating for patient safety

-UC Davis Medical Center was awarded an “A” grade for patient safety from The Leapfrog Group, a nonprofit coalition of some of the nation's largest employers and health-care purchasers, in its fall 2015 Hospital Safety Score update.
-The hospital also received the top grade for the last four reporting periods.
+UC Davis Medical Center was awarded an “A” grade for patient safety from The Leapfrog Group, a nonprofit coalition of some of the nation's largest employers and health-care purchasers, in its spring 2016 Hospital Safety Score update.
+The hospital also received the top grade for the last five reporting periods.

 The grades used in the Leapfrog Hospital Safety Score program are derived from expert analysis of publicly available data using national evidence-based measures of patient safety such as the rates of inpatient injuries, infections and medical errors, and efforts toward improvement.